 The Marlin Art Gallery

 The Marlin Gallery features emerging, mid-career, and established artists from throughout the region specializing in disciplines such as drawing, painting, sculpture, printmaking, installation art, ceramics, and glass.
-The gallery holds seven exhibitions annually including four solo or group exhibitions, a faculty show, a student show, and the Camden County High School Invitational.
-In addition, the Marlin Gallery hosts the annual Camden County Cultural and Heritage Commission’s Senior Citizens Art Exhibition for county residents.
+The gallery holds multiple exhibitions annually, including solo or group exhibitions, faculty shows, student shows, and the Camden County High School Invitational.

 In 2009, the gallery was named in honor of the late Dr. William Marlin, the first full-time art faculty member of Camden County College.
 Dr. Marlin was instrumental in establishing the gallery, and it continues his mission to increase exposure to the arts for the college and the community at large.